 - Attend animation events: Conventions, workshops, or seminars are other great ways to meet experienced animators who may be willing to mentor you for free.
 Remember don’t go empty-handed!
 Bring a tablet, laptop, or something to showcase your work.
 People will not give you animation training or advice for free unless they see a common passion or enthusiasm.

 - Use social media: Many animators utilize social media as their portfolio or places to showcase their works.
 As such, these platforms are excellent places to find animator that suits your needs and styles.
 Social platforms, such as LinkedIn and Facebook, are great places to start.
 One good way to find mentors is to visit big studios’ LinkedIn pages and check their employee lists.
 Most animators will have their emails and the link to their works on LinkedIn.
+Moreover, you can check the employee Net Promoter Score (eNPS) of these studios and learn how engaged their employees are.

 Let your animation mentor accelerate your animation career!

-There are many programs available that, for a fee, have animation experts ready to share their knowledge with you.
+There are many animation mentorship programs available that, for a fee, have animation experts ready to share their knowledge with you.
 If you do a bit of research yourself, you might find someone who’s willing to help you out for free.
 In any case, the Animation Desk is a beginner-friendly software that includes a rich collection of tutorials for students and entry-level animators.

 Visit Anizone, a social platform created by Animation Desk, where animators can connect, share ideas, and participate in mini-challenges.